 Traumatic Brain Injury (TBI)

-The VA awards disability compensation for TBI conditions that are service-connected.
-The DoD will also rate service-connected TBI conditions as long as they also make the service member Unfit for Duty.
-For Reservists, the TBI must have occurred in the Line of Duty to qualify.
+The VA awards disability compensation for conditions that are service-connected.
+The DoD will also rate service-connected conditions as long as they also make the service member Unfit for Duty.
+For Reservists, the condition must have occurred in the Line of Duty to qualify.

 Traumatic events often cause other conditions in addition to brain injury (broken bones, lacerations, etc.).
 Any condition caused by the traumatic event that is not the result of the brain injury can be rated separately.
 All conditions resulting directly from the damage to the brain are rated under the TBI Rating System.